Muckmuckmuckmuck/ProductivityFlow/README.md

 For issues or questions:
 1. Check the comprehensive error logs
 2. Review the API documentation at `/api`
-3. Test with the provided developer codes
+3. Test with the provided test credentials
 4. Check the health endpoint for system status

 ## 🎯 Production Readiness Checklist